SethSethB/Northcoders-News-Peruse-Backend/README.md

 http://localhost:9090/api
 ```

-For example, accessing the below should return all 36 articles:
+For example, accessing the below should return all 36 dev articles:
 ```
 http://localhost:9090/api/articles
 ```